ninapatel3/Pong-Game/README.md

 # Pong-Game
-Welcome to an interactive Pong Game, that can be played on Unity!
+Welcome to an interactive Pong Game!
+This repository contains my Unity Pong game.
 Use the up and down arrows to control the right block and the "W" and "A" keys to control the left block.
+Coded in C#.
 Enjoy!